tl2cents/RSA-PEM-Reconstructor/README.md

 This part is based on the paper [Reconstructing RSA Private Keys from Random Key Bits](https://hovav.net/ucsd/papers/hs09.html).
 Given random bits of RSA private key : $p,q,d,d_p,d_q$ , we can reconstruct RSA private keys.
 Parameters bound （ **e must be small**, i.e. less than 32 bits）:

 - $p,q$ random leak : 57% bits is required. ([Factor from random bits of p,q](https://github.com/y011d4/factor-from-random-known-bits))
-- $p,q,d$ random leak ：42% bits is re required. (祥云杯 2022 leak rsa)
+- $p,q,d$ random leak：42% bits is re required. (祥云杯 2022 leak rsa)
 - $p,q,d,d_p,d_q$​ random leak ：27% bits is re required.
 (Plaid CTF 2014 rsa)

-The idea is to prune the search space of the private key by using the known bits and equations among $n, p, q, d, d_p, d_q$ and search from the least significant bits to the most significant bits.
-For more details, please refer to the paper or my detailed implementation in another repository [Implementation-of-Cryptographic-Attacks](https://github.com/tl2cents/Implementation-of-Cryptographic-Attacks/tree/main/ReconstructingRSA).
+The core idea is to prune the search space of the RSA private key by leveraging known bit values and the mathematical relationships among $n, p, q, d, d_p, d_q$.
+The search is conducted from the least significant bits (LSBs) to the most significant bits (MSBs).
+For further details, please refer to the original paper or my implementation in a separate repository: [Implementation-of-Cryptographic-Attacks](https://github.com/tl2cents/Implementation-of-Cryptographic-Attacks/tree/main/ReconstructingRSA).

-What I want to emphasize is that the leaked bits are not evenly distributed in some cases but are concentrated in the least significant bits.
-In this case, we can recover the enough least significant bits of the prime and use the coppersmith method to recover the private key.
-For example, the challenge [GEEKCON-2024-Sparse](./challenges/sparse.pem) is such a case.
+It is important to highlight that in some cases, the leaked bits are not uniformly distributed but are instead concentrated in the least significant portion of the primes.
+In such scenarios, it is possible to recover a sufficient number of LSBs and then apply Coppersmith’s method to reconstruct the full private key.
+One such example is the challenge [GEEKCON-2024-Sparse](./challenges/sparse.pem), where this approach proves effective.

 ## Examples & Challenges